kanix-wang/pedigree-panel-scaling/README.md

 The full suite (`--all`) takes many hours; each solve is uncapped.
 See the [resource guide](docs/resources.md) for the complete commands and limitations.

 The supplied target examples contain 10–15 individuals and 10–15 genes.
+But not both.
 Current-state inference depends on pedigree graph width; exact optimization also has to explore joint panel outcomes and future observation states.
 Only a completed exact solve establishes the optimum for that case.
 See